-Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, round two
+Washington’s Week 1 Preview: Ron Rivera era begins; Terry McLaurin vs. Darius Slay, Round 2

 After perhaps the most turbulent offseason in NFL history, the Ron Rivera era will officially begin in Washington on Sunday.
-This is the first step in what Washington’s new coach hopes will be an about face after two decades of persistent losing.
+This is the first step in what Washington’s new coach hopes will be an about-face after two decades of persistent losing.
 He knows it will be a process, and if you listened closely throughout the offseason, Rivera managed expectations: Success will be marked not by wins but by solidifying the team’s culture and building the bedrock of its roster.

 This starts Sunday, when Rivera will see his team against a real opponent for the first time.
 He’ll pay close attention to those elevated to new roles, such as free safety Troy Apke, tight end Logan Thomas and linebacker Kevin Pierre-Louis.
 The debuts of defensive end Chase Young and do-it-all running back Antonio Gibson will offer glimpses at players expected to be cornerstones of the rebuild.
 The scrutiny will intensify on Dwayne Haskins in his first audition in front of the new staff for the role of franchise quarterback.